nion-software/nionswift/docs/graphics.rst

 Channel Graphic
 ---------------
-The channel marks a value along the x axis with an orange marker.
+The channel graphic marks a value along the x axis with an orange marker.

 .. image:: graphics/channel_graphic.png
     :width: 397